Sintayehu Vissa

 Sintayehu Vissa (born 29 July 1996) is an Ethiopian-born Italian professional middle-distance runner.
 She represented Italy at 2023 & 2022 World Athletics Championships competing in the women's 1500 metres.

 Sinta Vissa is the 2022 NCAA Division I 1500 m champion.
 She is the Italian indoor record holder for the mile.

 Professional

 In August 2022, Sinta Vissa signed a professional contract to be coached by Dathan Ritzenhein and train with On Athletics Club.

 On 28 January 2023, she broke by 0.19 s Gabriella Dorio's 41-year-old Italian indoor mile record with a time of 4:28.71 at the NYRR Dr Sander Invitational in Fort Washington Avenue Armory.
 Vissa smashed her own record a few weeks later, running 4:24.54 at the Millrose Games in New York for sixth place.

-Sintayehu Vissa ran a Italian outdoor 1500 metres record with a time of 3:58.11 at the 2024 Paris Olympic Games where she placed 16th.
+Sintayehu Vissa ran an Italian outdoor 1500 metres record with a time of 3:58.11 at the 2024 Paris Olympic Games where she placed 16th.